harp-tech/protocol/BinaryProtocol-32bit.md

 ## Checksum

-The checksum is equal to the U16 (unsigned 16 bits) sum of all the bytes of the Harp Message.
+The checksum is equal to the U16 (unsigned 16-bit) sum of all the bytes in the Harp Message.

 The receiver of the message should calculate the checksum and compare it with the received.
 If they don’t match, the Harp Message should be discarded.

 ## Counter

-Contains a U16 (unsigned 16 bits) counter that starts from 0 (zero) when the device boots.
+Contains a S16 (signed 16-bit) counter that starts from negative one when the device boots.

-It should reset to 0 (zero) when the device goes to Active Mode.
+It should reset to negative one when the device goes into Active Mode.